 In buildings and office spaces, around 30% of energy use is accounted for by air conditioning systems.
 Commercial ACs also dominate peak electricity demand of the building in terms of impact on total energy use and costs of a facility.

 The energy usage figure in homes, interestingly enough, is higher as ACs account for around 40% of energy use in the majority of residences.
 That only means one thing: while a residential PTAC unit may use less power than a commercial system, the proportion of used power compared to usage is higher overall in the residential property.
+A ductless mini-split AC system, on the other hand, may be a more practical choice for some people because they are more energy-efficient than PTAC systems.
+Those who want to install ductless AC in their homes should contact an HVAC company, like Magnolia Heating and Cooling.

 By protecting the system from dust and airborne particles, a filter helps in increasing the AC’s efficiency and longevity.